Connecticut Freedom of Information Act

 If the Connecticut Open Meetings Law is violated, Individuals have 30 days to file an appeal with the Freedom of Information Commission from the date it became known that the public agency had violated the law.
 The Commission must hold a hearing within 30 days of receiving the appeal and must decide within 60.

-Closed: Certain personnel matters; collective bargaining and negotiating sessions; administrative staff meetings; certain real estate transactions; security strategy; and pending litigation negotiations.
+Closed in meetings: Certain personnel matters; collective bargaining and negotiating sessions; administrative staff meetings; certain real estate transactions; security strategy; and pending litigation negotiations.

 Visit, Connecticut Sample FOIA Request, to view a sample FOIA request for the state.